cncf/toc/reviews/2021-Kyverno-annual.md

 # Kyverno 2021 Annual Review

-This is a Kubernetes ToC Annual Review for the [Kyverno](https://kyverno.io) project.
+This is a Kubernetes ToC Annual Review for the [Kyverno](https://kyverno.io) project for 2021.

 ## Table of Contents
 - [Background](#background)